 Few sports are as physically and visually demanding as hockey.
 Hitting or blocking a puck moving as fast as 100 MPH requires split-second timing, which relies on your brain and body’s ability to instantly react to what your eyes are seeing.
 So does your ability to accurately track the rapid movements of your team’s players and opponents.

 Failing to accurately perceive and process the visual cues around you can result in defeat on the ice and more importantly, a serious injury.

 If you’re one of the many people whose reaction time on the rink needs improvement, don’t despair.
-At Vision & Sensory Integration Institute in Schaumburg, we offer sports vision therapy to help you improve your visual skills to excel in hockey and many other sports.
+At Vision & Sensory Integration Institute in South Barrington, we offer sports vision therapy to help you improve your visual skills to excel in hockey and many other sports.